ansys/ansys-pyensight-vscode/README.rst

 * **animation**: A transient animation of the current dataset and status in EnSight
 * **webgl**: An embedded AVZ viewer showing the current status of EnSight exported in AVZ
 * **remote**: A VNC stream of the current EnSight rendering window with a simple web UI
-* **remote_scene**: A VNC stream to an EnVision instance showing the current status of EnSight exported as a scenario
+* **remote_scene**: A VNC stream to an EnVision_ instance showing the current status of EnSight exported as a scenario.
+  EnVision_ is a lightweight EnSight_ Viewer that supports high-speed flipbooks, rendering and additional support to create high quality views of your models exported in *scenario* format via EnSight_.
+It can be helpful when dealing with large transient simulations in order to reduce the size for the analysis and improve the interactivity.
 * **webensight** (beta feature): A VNC stream of the current EnSight rendering window with a full web UI

 .. image:: images/pyensightremote.gif